 You can make garlic spray at home with just a few ingredients.
 All that’s needed is garlic, water, and a few drops of dish soap.

-They find the smell of garlic unpleasant, which may prevent them from returning.
+The strong smell of garlic may discourage squirrels from returning.

 Garlic spray is generally safer than many chemical repellents when used as directed.
 However, avoid spraying directly on pets or in areas where they often eat.